polkadot-fellows/RFCs/text/0031-corejam.md

 fn is_authorized(param: &AuthParam, package: &WorkPackage, core_index: CoreIndex) -> bool;
 ```

 If the `is_authorized` function overruns the system-wide limit or panicks on some input, it is considered equivalent to returning `false`.
 While it is mostly stateless (e.g. isolated from any Relay-chain state) it is provided with a `context` parameter in order to give information about a recent Relay-chain block.
-This allows it to be provided with a concise proof over some recent state Relay-chain state.
+This allows it to be provided with a concise proof over some recent Relay-chain state.

 A single `Authorizer` value is associated with the index of the Core at a particular Relay-chain block and limits in some way what Work Packages may be legally processed by that Core.